 ^{(2) -} Under Resolution 17-02, adopted August 30, 2017, Oak Valley Partners LP (OVP) agreed to transfer its Overlying water rights to particular development parcels, intending to secure commitment from YVWD to provide water service to development phases of OVP's Summerwind Ranch Specific Plan (Project) located in the Beaumont Basin.
-In 2018 OVP transfered a combined total of 180.40 ac-ft in overlying rights to YVWD upon YVWD's water service commitments to serve certain Project parcels in the Beaumont Basin.
-In a similar manner, an additional 2.65 ac-ft of former OVP's Overlying water rights were transferred to YVWD in early 2019.
+In 2018 OVP transfered a combined total of 180.40 ac-ft in overlying rights to YVWD.
+In a similar manner, an additional 2.65 ac-ft of former OVP's Overlying water rights were transfered to YVWD in early 2019.
+These transfers have reduced OVP's Overlying water rights to 1,215.82 ac-ft.